 Block 2B is located in the Orange Basin and covers an area of 3,604 square kilometers about 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
 Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.
 View Block 2B Presentation

 Oil was discovered and tested by Soekor in the A-J1 borehole drilled in 1988.
 Thick reservoir sandstones were intersected between 2,985 meters and 3,350 meters.
 The well was tested and flowed 191 barrels of oil per day of 36 degree API oil from a 10 meters sandstone interval at about 3,250 meters.
 Significant upside potential within six prospect areas at depths of up to 800 meters shallower than the reservoirs in A-J1 has been identified on the 686 square kilometers of 3D seismic data that covers the whole of the A-J graben area.
 Follow-up wells will target this potential.

-The A-J graben is typical a rift basin, similar to others in which major oil accumulations have recently been discovered.
-For example the South Lokichar basin in Kenya.
+The A-J graben is a typical rift basin, similar to others in which major oil accumulations have recently been discovered by Africa Energy’s technical team in Uganda and Kenya.
 The oil was generated in lacustrine source rocks that are present in the deepest parts of the basin.
 The oil migrated and accumulated in fluvial and lacustrine sandstone reservoirs around the basin flanks.